 Therapeutic Listening is a program that uses modulated music to support individuals with sensory processing, listening attention, and communication challenges.
 For more information, visit Vital Links. vitallinks.net.

-Handwriting Without Tears (HWT)
+Learning Without Tears (HWT)

 Sensory processing involves 5 main sensory systems:

-- tactile (touch),
+- tactile (touch)

-- vestibular (balance/movement),
+- vestibular (balance/movement)

-- proprioception (body awareness in space),
+- proprioception (body awareness in space)

-the main ones being tactile, vestibular, and proprioception.
+The main ones being tactile, vestibular, and proprioception.
 Our bodies are constantly interpreting sensory input from these systems and when our body processes the input correctly, we are able to function successfully in everyday activities.
 However, when one or a few systems are not being processed or regulated optimally, attending to, participating in, and completing daily activities becomes challenging and overwhelming.

 Emotional control is about learning how to regulate ones emotions in their environment.
 Sessions including emotional control support can include working with the child on identifying their emotions and selecting appropriate coping strategies to educating families on how to address emotional control in their home environment.

 “The Zones is a systematic, cognitive behavioral approach used to teach self-regulation by categorizing all the different ways we feel and states of alertness we experience into four concrete colored zones.
 The Zones framework provides strategies to teach students to become more aware of and independent in controlling their emotions and impulses, manage their sensory needs, and improve their ability to problem solve conflicts.” –www.zonesofregulation.com